• Skip to main content

 Instructions

-• Trim the stem end from the green beans and snap or cut them into bite size pieces.
+• Trim the stem ends from your green beans and cut them in half.
+Cut the potatoes into quarters.

-• Cook the bacon in a large saute pan over medium heat until browned and crisp.
-Crumble and set aside.
+• Cook the bacon in a heavy-bottom pan over medium heat until it’s browned and crisp.
+Using a slotted spoon, remove it from the pan and drain it on a paper towel.

-• Add the chicken broth, green beans, and new potatoes.
-Bring to a boil, then reduce the heat to low, cover and simmer for about 15-20 minutes or until the potatoes are tender when pierced with a fork, and the green beans are bright green and crisp-tender.
+• Add the chicken stock, green beans, salt and pepper, half of the bacon, and potatoes.
+Bring the mixture to a boil, reduce the heat to low, cover the pan, and let it simmer for 20 minutes.

 Notes